lawarner/sockstr/README.md

 In Visual Studio, open the solution in sockstr/vs2010/sockstr.sln.
 By default this will build the sockstr.lib library and a simple test program in the examples/ directory.

+> Note: The test harness tool that was in ipctest subdirectory has been moved to its own project.

 # Branches

 The code was originally developed in 1996 with (legacy) C++9x.
 Further development on the 'master' branch will use modern C++, which is C++17 at this time.

-The branch 'cpp98' is a snapshot before any modern C++ is used, in case there is some obscure reason for needed it.
+The branch 'cpp98' is a snapshot before any modern C++ is used, in case there is some obscure reason it is needed.

+# TO DO

+- Implement multicast for IPv4 and IPv6
+- Use cmake to build and install
+- Possibly eliminate the Stream base class since sockets are already derived from std::iostream

 # Copyright Information